LeoAdamek/leo.adamek.me/_posts/2015-11-14-now-on-jekyll.md

 to the site is simple and easy, and I can do it anywhere thanks to github's online editor.
 I only need to be logged into my github account in order to make changes or write a new post.

-I'll be setting up a webhook to then deploy the updated site to my server.
+Currently, I'm using a git hook to rebuild the site and publish the changes, this is triggered by a git push to my server.

 ## Warp Speed